jonathananolan/Victorian-Heritage-Database/readme.md

 # Heritage Victoria Downloader
-The Victorian heritage database contains information about properties on the Victorian Heritage Register as well as heritage overlay information for some council areas.
+The [Victorian Heritage Database](https://vhd.heritagecouncil.vic.gov.au/) contains information about properties on the Victorian Heritage Register as well as heritage overlay information for some council areas.

-The heritage database can be useful to analyse, but the data is only provided through a cumbersome API.
+The database can be useful to analyse, but the data is only provided through a cumbersome API.

-This code will download the Heritage database for you to analyse locally.
+This code will download the database for you to analyse locally.

 ## What you need
 This code uses R and Rstudio.